mattearly/DnD_5e_Perfect_Spells/README.md

 # ToDo

-1. make a parser (this will be ultra handy)
+1. make a parser (this will be ultra handy) : In Progress
    * typable or combobox search fields that slim down the selection as you type
         * fields: Name, Classes, Level, School, Casting Time, Duration, Ritual, Components, Material
    * interface options to consider